spiral/docs/framework/scopes.md

 > Framework will guarantee that scope is clean after the execution, even in case of any exception.

-You can receive values set in scope directly from the container or as method injections in your services/controllers:
+You can receive values set in scope directly from the container or as method injections in your services/controllers while calling then **inside the IoC scope**:

 ```php
 public function doSomething(UserContext $user)